EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 ___

-**TRACE-CpG** is an open, version-controlled resource for systematically identifying, harmonising and analysing CpG-level DNA methylation (DNAm) concordance between matched human brain and peripheral tissues.
+# TRACE-CpG:
+**TRACE-CpG**: **T**issue **R**eference-database for **A**nalysing **C**oncordant-**T**issue **E**pigenetics

+There is currently no unified, curated resource that systematically collates published evidence on cross-tissue DNA methylation concordance at individual CpG sites.
+This project seeks to systemically review this research landscape and develop a harmonised and versioned database of published brain-peripheral DNA methylation measured from matched individuals, designed to be reproducibly updated as new studies become available.

 The project brings together currently fragmented cross-tissue DNAm resources into a common database, enabling comparison of concordance estimates across studies,